The Pursuit of Happyness: Critical response

-The film was received generally positively by critics, with Will Smith receiving widespread acclaim for his performance.
+The Pursuit of Happyness received a generally positive response from critics, with Will Smith receiving widespread acclaim for his performance.
 Film review site Rotten Tomatoes calculated a 67% overall approval based on 177 reviews, with an average rating of 6.40/10.
 The site's critical consensus reads, "Will Smith's heartfelt performance elevates The Pursuit of Happyness above mere melodrama."
 Metacritic assigned the film a weighted average score of 64 out of 100, based on 36 critics, indicating "generally favorable reviews".

 In the San Francisco Chronicle, Mick LaSalle observed, "The great surprise of the picture is that it's not corny ...
 The beauty of the film is its honesty.
 In its outlines, it's nothing like the usual success story depicted on-screen, in which, after a reasonable interval of disappointment, success arrives wrapped in a ribbon and a bow.
 Instead, this success story follows the pattern most common in life—it chronicles a series of soul-sickening failures and defeats, missed opportunities, sure things that didn't quite happen, all of which are accompanied by a concomitant accretion of barely perceptible victories that gradually amount to something.
 In other words, it all feels real."

 Manohla Dargis of The New York Times called the film "a fairy tale in realist drag ... the kind of entertainment that goes down smoothly until it gets stuck in your craw ...
 It's the same old bootstraps story, an American dream artfully told, skillfully sold.
 To that calculated end, the filmmaking is seamless, unadorned, transparent, the better to serve Mr. Smith's warm expressiveness ...
 How you respond to this man's moving story may depend on whether you find Mr. Smith's and his son's performances so overwhelmingly winning that you buy the idea that poverty is a function of bad luck and bad choices, and success the result of heroic toil and dreams."

 Peter Travers of Rolling Stone awarded the film three out of a possible four stars and commented, "Smith is on the march toward Oscar ...
 [His] role needs gravity, smarts, charm, humor and a soul that's not synthetic.
 Smith brings it.
 He's the real deal."